-The Education Bureau (EDB) has introduced, starting from the 2015/16 cohort, the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP) to subsidise three cohorts of students to pursue designated self-financing undergraduate programmes, providing diversified and flexible pathways for secondary school graduates.
+Since the 2015/16 academic year, the Education Bureau (EDB) introduced the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP) to subsidise about 1 000 students per cohort to pursue designated self-financing undergraduate programmes, providing diversified and flexible pathways for secondary school graduates.

 Application and Admission

 1. Subsidised places will be mainly allocated through the Joint University Programmes Admissions System (JUPAS).
 Interested students who took the 2017 HKDSE Examination should apply through JUPAS.
 Programmes under SSSDP are listed under “SSSDP” by funding category under JUPAS.

 2. Some SSSDP programmes have both subsidised and self-financing places.
 Students applying for the self-financing places should submit applications to the relevant institutions direct, or make use of the Electronic Advance Application System for Post-secondary Programmes (E-APP).
 Please approach the relevant institutions for more information.